This blog may contain affiliate links. Read our disclosure policy for more info.

 Buying Tickets to Machu Picchu Mountain and Logistics

 Tickets to hike Machu Picchu Mountain are bought with the entrance ticket to Machu Picchu.
 This is because the tickets have coordinating time slots.
-For example, if your entrance time to Machu Picchu is 6 am, your Machu Picchu Mountain time slot will be 7-8 am.
-If your entrance time to Machu Picchu is 7 am, your hike will have to start between 8-9 am.
+For example, if your entrance time to Machu Picchu is 6 am, your Machu Picchu Mountain time slot will be 7 am to 8 am.
+If your entrance time to Machu Picchu is 7 am, your hike will have to start between 8 am to 9 am.

-In this case, you do not need to worry about buying your ticket and simply ask your tour operator if the hike to Machu Picchu Mountain is included or not.
+In this case, you do not need to worry about buying your ticket and if you aren’t sure simply ask your tour operator if the hike to Machu Picchu Mountain is included or not.
 If not, they may be able to add it on for you!

 If you don’t want to go on a tour, you can also purchase your entrance ticket to Machu Picchu with Machu Picchu Mountain online!